 Spring water — This is what you often find in bottled water.
 It’s from an underground source and may or may not have been treated and purified.
-Though spring water sounds more appealing (like many others, I imagine my spring water coming from a rushing fresh spring at the base of a tall snow-capped mountain), it’s not necessarily the best water for drinking if you have other options.
+Though spring water sounds more appealing (like many others, I imagine my spring water coming from a rushing spring at the base of a tall, snow-capped mountain), it’s not necessarily the best water for drinking if you have other options.
 Studies done by the NRDC (Natural Resources Defense Council) have found contaminants in bottled water such as coliform, arsenic and phthalates.
-Much of bottled water is labeled as spring water, when in fact it is coming from a municipal source and is nothing more than glorified tap water.
-This topic has been a popular one in recent years, sparking much controversy.
+A lot of bottled water is labeled as spring water, but the source of that water is often a mystery, as this Environmental Working Group report makes clear.
+This topic has been a popular one in recent years, sparking plenty of controversy.

-So what did I, the eco-expert, choose when faced with the myriad of choices?
-For my family, I chose drinking water, but depending on where you live, you may choose differently.
+So what did I choose when faced with the myriad of choices?
+For my family, I chose drinking water, but depending on where you live, you may make a different choice.
 To check the quality of your local tap water, check with the EPA.
 To check the water quality of your favorite bottled water, check out the Environmental Working Group’s report on bottled waters.